amantamboli/studyhub/README.md

 # StudyHub

-StudyHub is a web application created specially for students with the help of this application students will be able to manage their academic works and schedule very easily.
-This application will save time and provide many benefits to students and make their life easy.
-This application combines many required features into a single dashboard i.e., Making to-dos, managing HomeWorks, taking notes, search books, Wikipedia, YouTube videos, dictionary.
-Nowadays every student has mobile phones, laptops, internet connection and brewers, this application is available for them 24x7.
+StudyHub is a web application designed to simplify academic life for students.
+With StudyHub, students can efficiently manage their academic tasks and schedules, saving valuable time and enjoying numerous benefits.
+This all-in-one dashboard combines essential features such as creating to-do lists, managing homework assignments, taking notes, accessing book searches, Wikipedia, YouTube videos, and a dictionary.
+Available 24/7, StudyHub is accessible on mobile phones, laptops, and other devices with an internet connection.
+By providing a centralized platform for academic organization and resources, StudyHub aims to enhance students' productivity and make their lives easier.

 <h2>Technologies Used:</h2>
 <ul>